filipovyfusky/SegNet/README.md

 Use docker to compile caffe and run the examples.
 In order to run caffe on the gpu using docker, please install nvidia-docker (see https://github.com/NVIDIA/nvidia-docker or using ansbile: https://galaxy.ansible.com/ryanolson/nvidia-docker/)

-to run caffe on the CPU:
+To run caffe on the CPU:
 ```
 docker build -t caffe:cpu ./cpu
 # check if working